-Another selling point of this cake is due to the fact it is not smothered in frosting (honestly you don’t need to ice this cake) so it is portable for a snack or breakfast, plus the exclusion of butter and icing means the calorie content is seriously waist friendly.
-Oh I should also mention it’s seriously easy to make, no complications here just easy going fast, deliciously fruity cake..
+Another selling point of this cake is due to the fact it is not smothered in frosting (honestly, you don’t need to ice this cake).
+It’s totally portable for a snack or breakfast – Cake on the go?
+You know it makes sense?

 Low Fat Blackberry Loaf Cake